Exercise with singing bowl "Listening with the body"

 Disclosure: The practice described below is NOT an authentic method taken from any ancient teachings.
-This exercise came to me intuitively, and after an extensive period of practice, I noticed the effective results.
+This exercise came to me intuitively, and after an extensive period of practice, I noticed the effective results of this meditation practice.

-For practicing this exercise you will need a singing bowl with a relatively long-lasting sound (at least 40 - 50 seconds).
-The bowl should have a high, thin wall (Jambati) 8.5 - 11 inches in diameter.
+For this personal harmony exercise, you will need a singing bowl with a relatively long-lasting sound (at least 40 - 50 seconds).
+The singing bowl should have a high, thin wall (Jambati) 8.5 - 11 inches in diameter.
 Preferably the rim (lip) should be thicker than the wall.
-This bowl should have a significantly low tone, with a relatively high-pitched overtone.
+This bowl should preferably have a low tone, with a relatively high-pitched overtone.

-For striking the bowl use a soft and relatively heavy mallet.
+For striking the singing bowl use a soft and relatively heavy mallet.

 This exercise should be practiced in a standing position.